-Entrée's 20% attributable portion is most sensitive to changes in copper price and grade and less sensitive to changes in operating and capital costs.
-Figure 6 shows the after-tax sensitivity results for NPV@8% for Entrée's 20% attributable portion.
+Entrée's 20% attributable portion of the 2021 PEA is most sensitive to changes in copper price and grade and less sensitive to changes in operating and capital costs.
+The copper grade sensitivity generally mirrors the copper price.

+Figure 6 below shows the after-tax sensitivity results for NPV@8% for Entrée's 20% attributable portion.
 The copper grade sensitivity generally mirrors the copper price.